Samourai-Wallet/samourai-wallet-android/Guides/Resources & Features.md

 -  **Step 3:** Enter the amount you want to send
 (in satoshi)

 -  **Step 4:** A dialogue box will appear with a text blob.
-Press "Show QR"
+Press "Show QR" (you can also exchange text blobs back and forth, use something like [Ybin](https://ybin.me/) or [Pastebin](https://pastebin.com/) as many messaging apps garble the text

 - 	**Step 5:** Show the QR code to the person you are sending to.
 Have them scan it with their Samourai Wallet